MathiasRadder/WorkSpaceSetUp/README.md

 In a plain manner this project uses a container and gives you the option to save paths, name those groups of paths and save it on a JSON file.
 When clicking on the group name, all the path files and folders open.

 ## MVVM structure
-On this project I did my best to apply the MVVM structure, this also helped in unit testing.
-The main focus was the local data separation.
+On this project I did my best to apply the MVVM structure.
+The reason why I choose MVVM pattern rather than any other is due to its separation and to give a clearer view on how to do unit testing.
+Because this is my first project that I applied unit testing in., this also helped in unit testing.
 <img src="https://github.com/user-attachments/assets/76d9d642-547b-47b9-bb89-3bf79e9d032e" width="500">